JacobBersheba89/Data_Analyst_Course/README.md

 ## 📂 My fileworks 📂 ##
 You can chack any document from offered jupiter files...
 It´s just some of my finish work..

+- Sometimes I feel.. that the worst thing about all these courses is that they don't really help you much.
+Yes, they start the change, but then you have to work hard yourself.. really hard.
+Without daily drill, the experience from the course goes to shit...